Pharmacy benefit management: Controversies and litigation

-In July 2024, the Federal Trade Commission released an interim report on its two-year investigation into PBMs, many of which it accuses of raising drug prices due to conflicts of interest, consolidation, and other factors.
-It looks likely to sue as soon as August 2024.
+In July 2024, the FTC released an interim report on its two-year investigation into PBMs, many of which it accuses of raising drug prices due to conflicts of interest, consolidation, and other factors.
+The FTC sued the three largest PBMs, CVS Health's Caremark Rx, Cigna's Express Scripts, and United Health Group's OptumRx in September 2024 as result of their investigation.
 As of July 2024, states that have already filed suits against PBMs include Vermont, California, Kentucky, Ohio, and Hawaii.

 Bill Head, assistant vice president at the Pharmaceutical Care Management Association, claims, “[Pharmacy benefits managers] are the only entity in the drug-supply chain that exert downward pressure on drug prices by negotiating rebates and discounts with manufacturers".

 Since September 2024, brand-name drugs Ozempic and Wegovy, two common weight loss and antidiabetic drugs, have been experiencing increased list prices.
 On a Tuesday in late September, a Senate hearing was held where Lars Fruergaard Jørgensen, the CEO of Novo Nordisk, the Danish pharmaceutical company that owns these two drugs, expressed his concerns to several congressional leaders, including Vermont Senator Bernie Sanders, stating that PBMs are the reason for Novo Nordisk not being able to lower the list prices, since PBMs may take the drug off their list if the prices become too low, thus decreasing access to the drug for everyone.
 However, this was not the case, as written commitments by all three major PBMs (Caremark, Express Scripts, and Optum Rx) promised not to withdraw coverage should Novo Nordisk decide to reduce their prices.
-Following the hearing, the Senate Health, Education, Labor, and Pensions Committee submitted a report on the drug pricing strategies of Novo Nordisk, from which one can conclude that PBMs were not the cause of high prices of these drugs.
+Following the hearing, the Senate Health, Education, Labor, and Pensions Committee submitted a report on the drug pricing strategies of Novo Nordisk, from which members concluded high prices were due to Novo Nordisk's own pricing strategy.

+In February 2026, Express Scripts settled an ongoing lawsuit with the FTC over insulin prices.
+As part of the settlement, Express Scripts did not pay any financial penalty or admit to any wrongdoing, but instead agreed to alter business practices, which included bringing back its subsidiary, Ascent Health Services, back to the United States.

+In March 2026, similar to Express Scripts, CVS Health reached a proposed settlement agreement with the FTC, for the same lawsuit involving insulin pricing.
+The settlement will also not impose any financial penalty, but will instead obligate CVS Health to alter business practices to adopt more transparent policies.

 PBM regulation

-More recently, federal lawmakers have become more critical of the business practices in the PBM industry.
-For example, gag clauses between PBMs and pharmacies regarding pricing plans were banned on a nationwide scale following the enactment of both the Patient Right to Know Drug Prices Act and the Know the Lowest Price Act in 2018.
+In the past decade, lawmakers have become more critical of the business practices in the PBM industry.
+While some reforms were passed, specifically targeting certain aspects of PBM business practices, there have been few major federal reforms, leaving states to pass most regulations.
+February 2026 marked some of the first major federal PBM regulation as part of the 2026 Consolidated Appropriations Act.

 Much of the controversy surrounding PBM practices has to do with how PBMs are incentivized by profits to raise drug costs.
-Due to this, regulators are mainly concerned with managing drug costs and pharmacy reimbursement rates.
+Due to this, regulators are concerned with managing prescription drug costs overall and pharmacy reimbursement rates.